 - 1. From the PCE web console menu, choose Policy Objects > Services. - 2.
-On the Services page, click Add. - 3.
+Click Add. - 3.
 Enter the service a name and description (optional). - 4.
 Under Attributes, choose whether you want to create a port-based or Windows service-based service. - 5.
 In the Port and/or Protocol section, click Add and enter the ports, using a space to separate them from the protocol.
-To enter a range, separate the port numbers by a hyphen.
-You can also copy and paste lists of services from another source here. - 6.
+If you want to enter a range, separate the port numbers by a hyphen.
+You can also copy and paste lists of services here from another source. - 6.
 When the service uses any UDP ports, enter them as well. - 7.
 Click Save.